-Instrument Rating Test Information (September 2021)
+Instrument Rating Test Information (May 2024)

 Cross Country Destination: Your destination will be assigned when you schedule your test.
+Plan to depart two hours after the start time of your test.
+Gather all the information you will need to discuss the trip.